 Myopia is a refractive error in which an individual can see objects close to them clearly, but have difficulty seeing distant objects due to blurred vision.
 This condition typically begins in childhood and progresses as children grow.
 The main symptom of nearsightedness is squinting, alongside eye strain and headaches.

-If you are suffering from severe eye strain and other symptoms accompanying it, it’s a good idea to visit your eye doctor to gain a proper diagnosis.
+If you are suffering from severe eye strain and other symptoms accompanying it, it’s a good idea to visit your local optician to gain a proper diagnosis.
 In some cases, you may be experiencing general vision problems and will need eyeglasses or contact lenses to fix the issue.